cheneyfeng3/snakemake-web-api/README.md

     ```
     This will install the server in editable mode and all its dependencies.

-4.  **Prepare the `snakebase` directory:**
-    Follow the instructions in the [Developer Guide](Developer_Guide.md#setting-up-the-snakebase-directory) to set up the `snakebase` directory with the required wrappers and workflows.

-5.  **Run the Server:**
-    Once installed, you can run the server using the `snakemake-mcp-server` command:
-    ```bash
-    # Set the SNAKEBASE_DIR environment variable if your snakebase is not in the default location
-    # export SNAKEBASE_DIR=/path/to/your/snakebase
-    snakemake-mcp-server run --host 127.0.0.1 --port 8081

 ## Run the Server
     Navigate to the `snakemake-mcp-server` directory and start the server using the `click` CLI: